 Both the entrepreneurial operating system (EOS) and the objectives and key results (OKRs) methodology are popular goal-setting frameworks that help organizations at any stage make significant progress towards a clear mission.

-Maybe your organization is using EOS, and you’re wondering how OKRs can help you.
-You may be unsure how they link together or you may need help getting others on board with OKRs.
+Maybe your organization is using the EOS model, and you’re wondering how OKRs can help you.
+You may be unsure how they link together or you may need help getting others on board with using EOS and OKRs.

 Either way, this article will help you understand the compatibility of EOS and OKRs by exploring the main ideas of each framework, their similarities and differences, and how they can work together to provide the most value for your organization.